makerdao/community/governance/polls/Dai Savings Rate Spread Adjustment - June 8, 2020.md

    5: 2
    6: 4
 ---
-# Poll: Dai Savings Rate Spread Adjustment - May 25, 2020
+# Poll: Dai Savings Rate Spread Adjustment - June 8, 2020

 The Maker Foundation Interim Risk Team has placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) which presents a number of possible **Dai Savings Rate Spread** options.
 Voters are now able to signal their support for a **Dai Savings Rate Spread** within a range of 0% to 4%.

-This Governance Poll ([FAQ](https://community-development.makerdao.com/makerdao-mcd-faqs/faqs#governance)) will be active for three days beginning on Monday, May 25 at 4 PM UTC, the results of which may inform an Executive Vote which will go live on Friday, May 29, at 4 PM UTC.
+This Governance Poll ([FAQ](https://community-development.makerdao.com/makerdao-mcd-faqs/faqs#governance)) will be active for three days beginning on Monday, June 8 at 4 PM UTC, the results of which may inform an Executive Vote which will go live on Friday, June 12, at 4 PM UTC.

 ## Review